Frequently Asked Questions - Future Students

 - Are there any tutoring centers on campus?
 Free tutoring is offered to Mission College students.
 The Academic Support Center offers tutoring for most subjects offered at Mission College, including math, sciences, technology, engineering, language arts, foreign languages, vocational programs, and many others.

 - Where do I purchase books?
 The Mission College Bookstore is located in the Campus Center on the first floor.
-Textbooks may also be ordered online at mc.bkstore.com.
+Textbooks may also be ordered online at mc.bncollege.com.

 - Where do I get my official Mission College ID card?
 Visit the Campus Center Information Desk in front of the Bookstore.
 Just go there with your government issued photo id and your registration statement and they can create the Mission ID card.

 - Does the campus have wireless internet?
-Yes, wireless access is available at the Library, Campus Center and in some areas of the Main Building.
+Yes, wireless access is available throughout the campus and is open.

 - Is there a student job list?
 There are several ways to go about looking for a job on campus.
 Go to jobs.missioncollege.edu for exclusive on-campus jobs.